Do You Struggle With Your Sleep?

 During your first visit for insomnia treatment, your medications will be discussed.
 Your therapist will ask about what medications you are taking, how long you’ve been on them, and how you feel about continuing with the medication.
 Insomnia therapy with CBT-i can be done even while you are taking sleeping medication.
 If you decide you would like to stop medication, your therapist will work with you and your prescribing provider to determine an appropriate tapering schedule while you are working on CBT-i.

 If you have been diagnosed with epilepsy, bi-polar disorder, or are at high risk for falls, insomnia treatment with CBT-i is not indicated for you.
 But other diagnoses like depression, anxiety, PTSD, chronic pain and other medical diagnoses all respond well to CBT-i.
 Research shows that many of these conditions also improve as your sleep gets better.
 Even if you have a sleep disorder like sleep apnea, CBT-i can be used alongside your current treatment.
 If a sleep disorder is suspected, your therapist will refer you to a sleep medicine doctor for evaluation.

 You Don’t Have to Struggle With Sleep Anymore

 You may be having a more difficult time with your sleep since COVID-19 started.
 You may be feeling more stress and anxiety and you notice your sleep has changed.
 Now is the time to start practicing good habits to help you improve your sleep.
 Insomnia treatment can be done in the comfort of your own home.
-If you are ready to take control of your sleep, contact us for a free consultation.
+If you are ready to take control of your sleep, contact us or call 202-656-3376 for a free consultation.